containernetworking/cni/README.md

 ## What is CNI?

-The CNI (_Container Network Interface_) project consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
+CNI (_Container Network Interface_), a [Cloud Native Computing Foundation](https://cncf.io) project, consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
 CNI concerns itself only with network connectivity of containers and removing allocated resources when the container is deleted.
 Because of this focus, CNI has a wide range of support and the specification is simple to implement.